idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 })

 // The dApp should ask the user to sign this message:
-// Get a recepient.
-const recipient = await getMessageRecipient();
+// Get a recepient for NEP-413 signing. const recipient = await getMessageRecipient();
-// Example nonce
 const nonce = crypto.getRandomValues(new Uint8Array(32))
 const { signature } = await wallet.signMessage({ message, recipient, nonce }); // `wallet` is a Near wallet from near wallet selector in this case.
 Meteor, Here, etc. @todo: add link to Near wallet selector.

-// Next steps should be done on server side
+/*
+ * Server side.
+ */

 // Initialise the idOSGrantee
 const idOSGrantee = idOSGrantee.init({